 |E*TRADE||Best web-based platform||$0||$0||4.5 Stars|

 |Charles Schwab||Well-rounded experience||$0||$0||4.5 Stars|

 - Best Brokers for Discount Trading 2020

 - Compare Brokers

 For the StockBrokers.com ninth annual best online brokers review published in February 2019, a total of 4,544 data points were collected over six months and used to score brokers.
 This makes StockBrokers.com home to the largest independent database on the web covering the online broker industry.

 Participation is required to be included.
 Each broker completed an in-depth data profile and provided executive time (live in person or over the web) for an annual update meeting.
 Our rigorous data validation process yields an error rate of less than .001% each year, providing site visitors quality data they can trust.
 Learn more about how we test.

-Still aren't sure which broker to choose?
-Ask us a question!
+Still aren't sure which online broker to choose?
+Email us a question!
 Whether you are a beginner investor learning the ropes or a professional trader, we are here to help.
 Email us your online broker specific question and we will respond within one business day.
-It is our satisfaction guarantee.